How does Orthanc store its database?¶

 configuration option).

 One attachment must be associated with one DICOM resource (patient, study, series, or instance).
-Incoming DICOM files and associated JSON summary are associated with one instance-level resource, but user-defined attachments can be associated with any kind of resource.
+Incoming DICOM files are associated with one instance-level resource, but user-defined attachments can be associated with any kind of resource.

 Given one DICOM resource, all of its child attachments are identified by a number between 0 and 65535.
 Identifiers <= 1023 are reserved for the Orthanc core, whereas identifiers >= 1024 can be user-defined for external applications.